ronyfr3/Technext/README.md

 - `npm install bootstrap`
 - `npm install reactstrap`
 - `npm install react-loader-spinner`
-- `npm install axios`
+- `npm install rakib-flex-style`

 ## Features

 - Used Bootstrap to make it 100% responsive.
-- Used Redux for state management
+- Used Redux/toolkit for state management
 - Used react-loader-spinner for showing loader
+- Used rakib-flex-style for using flex-properties
 - Used Jest for unit testing

 ## Running the tests